storesafe/cordova-sqlite-storage/README.md

 - Drop-in replacement for HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/): the only change should be to replace the static `window.openDatabase()` factory call with `window.sqlitePlugin.openDatabase()`, with parameters as documented below.
 - Failure-safe nested transactions with batch processing optimizations (according to HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/))
-- API (based on HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/)) is designed to be as flexible as possible but does not allow the application to leave any transactions hanging open.
+- Transaction API (based on HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/)) is designed for maximum flexiblibility, does not allow any transactions to be left hanging open.
 - As described in [this posting](http://brodyspark.blogspot.com/2012/12/cordovaphonegap-sqlite-plugins-offer.html):
-  - Keeps sqlite database in a user data location that is known; can be reconfigured (iOS/macOS platform version); and may be synchronized to iCloud (iOS platform version).
+  - Keeps sqlite database in known, platform specific user data location on all platforms (Android/iOS/macOS/Windows), which can be reconfigured on iOS/macOS.
+Whether or not the database on the iOS platform is synchronized to iCloud depends on the selected database location.
-  - No 5MB maximum, more information at: http://www.sqlite.org/limits.html
+  - No arbitrary size limit.
+SQLite limits described at: <http://www.sqlite.org/limits.html>
-- Also tested for multi-page applications with window location changes
+- ~~Also tested for multi-page applications with window location changes~~ _(workaround solution for BUG 666 is incorrect in this version branch)_
 - This project is self-contained: no dependencies on other plugins such as cordova-plugin-file
-- Windows 10 UWP platform version available in [litehelpers / cordova-sqlite-ext](https://github.com/litehelpers/cordova-sqlite-ext) and Windows 8.1/Windows Phone 8.1/Windows 10 platform version available in [litehelpers / Cordova-sqlite-legacy](https://github.com/litehelpers/Cordova-sqlite-legacy) use the performant C++ [doo / SQLite3-WinRT](https://github.com/doo/SQLite3-WinRT) component.
+- Windows 10 UWP platform version available in TBD uses the performant C++ [doo / SQLite3-WinRT](https://github.com/doo/SQLite3-WinRT) component.
 - [SQLCipher](https://www.zetetic.net/sqlcipher/) support for Android/iOS/macOS/Windows is available in: [litehelpers / Cordova-sqlcipher-adapter](https://github.com/litehelpers/Cordova-sqlcipher-adapter)
 - Intellectual property:
   - All source code is tracked to the original author in git